20 minutes Author: Shared-Use Mobility Center Date Launched/Enacted: May 11, 2021 Date Published: January 13, 2025

 Transactional Data Specification (TDS)

-The Transactional Data Specification (TDS) sets out to address the transactional details needed to schedule a trip for demand-responsive transportation services like paratransit, microtransit, and ridesharing.
-TDS complements discovery specification tools by providing information needed for booking and paying for demand-response transportation services, like origin, destination, and trip fare.
-[22] TDS is being tested with a limited number of pilot projects in the US.
+The Transactional Data Specification (TDS) sets out to address the transactional details needed to schedule a trip for DRT services like paratransit and microtransit.
+TDS complements discovery specification tools by providing the information needed for scheduling and booking DRT services.
+TDS is being tested by a handful of demonstration projects in the US.

 CurbLR